What do we do?

 - Promoting integration in all program activities, promoting direct participation and involvement of women, men and youth.

 - Implementing different irrigation systems in 50% the fields of all farmers supported by the project.

 - Strengthening the work of the National Cacao Roundtable in terms of research, development and extension for cacao in the country.

-- Facilitating the creation of the National Cacao Institute (NCI).
+- Facilitating the creation of a governing body for the cacao value chain.